Skip navigation

 Medicines used to treat osteoporosis include:

-• Bisphosphonates -- the main drugs used to prevent and treat osteoporosis in postmenopausal women.
+• Bisphosphonates -- the main medicines used to prevent and treat osteoporosis in postmenopausal women.
 They can be given by mouth or by intravenous (IV) injection.

 • Denosumab -- lessens bone loss and increases bone density.
 Given by injection under the skin.